 Thus began his push to rally fellow attorneys to give their time to those less fortunate.
 “Our team constantly spoke about it, wrote articles on it, raised money for it, and got more lawyers involved in the VLP [Volunteer Lawyers Program].
 I am hopeful that this made a lasting impression on the pro bono community and elevated the issue to a new level,” he said.

 Lawyers responded to this disparity by giving of their time and talent.
-As a result, the state now has one of the highest lawyer enrollment rates in pro bono programs in the country and leads the nation to close pro bono cases each year.
+As a result, the state now has one of the highest enrollment rates in pro bono programs in the country.
+Alabama also leads the nation to close pro bono cases each year.

 “I am so thankful that so many lawyers were willing to get on the rolls of our volunteer lawyer programs,” he said.